rethinkdb/rethinkdb-java/README.md

 The driver has official docs that you can read at [the RethinkDB documentation](http://rethinkdb.com/api/java/).

+## What changed in Version 2.4.1?

+This version is **full of breaking changes**, and is equivalent to a **major release**, but being compatible with RethinkDB v2.4.0

+Please read the [release notes](https://github.com/rethinkdb/rethinkdb-java/releases) for v2.4.10 to know what changed.

 ## Building from source

 To build from source you just need JDK 8 or greater.